rkooyenga/rkooyenga.github.io/_posts/2025-05-27-thank-god-my-bedroom-wall-exploded.md

 What?
 Fair question.
 But before we dive into the flames, let’s touch on something that applies here and pretty much everywhere else that matters: Perspective is power.
 Remember that; we'll return to it.

-I was between hurried, overtime projects, and a web project had carved out some space for itself – a little time for creative flare, some education.
-A couple of hours left before sleep, no sense investing in other projects.
-So began a hunt for a suitable, distinctive web font.
-The goal: make something a little nicer than normal.
-You’ve seen the back-end guys' idea of front-end memes; some of my early pages probably looked like that.
-I’ve devoted a lot of time to filling those gaps, forcing myself from "does-it-work" to "but-is-it-pretty."
-The end goal, of course: make someone think, "OK, that's nice."
+Between hurried projects, a rare opportunity presented itself in that I was too spent to begin anything new, but it was early enough in the evening I could spend more time on a web project before closing up – a little time for learning and applying creative flare.
+So began a hunt for a distinctive web font.
+The end goal, of course: make someone think, "OK, that's kinda nice."

 There's a hurdle: you have to do it the hard way.
 There's a certain psychology.
 Nice things aren't as nice if anyone can have them easily.
 So, 20 seconds to find an objectively beautiful font on Google Fonts?
-Depends on the project but simply for being too available, it can be bad.
+Depends on the project but simply for being too available, it can absolutely be bad.
+Only a few people care you say?
+True the dime a dozen $200 a month client doesn't care.
+But the $200K client probably does.
+And the people handing out awards.

 On a high end project, that customer wants what doesn't come easy to just anyone.
 Or other people at all, ideally.
 Exclusivity and rarity drive value.
 Easy is worthless.
 Scarcity is priceless.
 I train sales people to master this but as it pertains to design—

 BOOM!